DorianDepriester/Elasticipy/JOSS/paper.md

   - averaging techniques (e.g. Voigt--Reuss--Hill [@hill]) for textured and non-textured polycrystalline aggregates.

-Therefore, Elasticipy introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process thousands of tensors at once with simple and highly efficient commands.
+Therefore, Elasticipy introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process several tensors at once with simple and highly efficient commands.
 In order to highlight the performances of Elasticipy, \autoref{fig:pymatgen} shows the wall-time required to perform two basic operations on tensors, as functions of the number of considered tensors.
 This demonstrates that, when processing large datasets of tensors ($>10^3$), basic tensor operations are 1 to 2 orders of magnitude faster in Elasticipy compared to pymatgen.